Strength, hardness, and durability are three factors that make steel plates an essential component in iron gates.

 • 1500 to 1600o F during second oil quenching

 • 1475 to 1525o F during third oil quenching

 For steel tempering, the temperature should vary between 500 and 600° F and 800 to 900° F at different stages.

-Heat treating steel involves a systematic process that starts with heating, followed by altering the physical properties of the plates, and ends by cooling.
+Heat treating metals involves a systematic process that starts with heating, followed by altering the physical properties of the plates, and ends by cooling.